eranamar-zz/eranamar.github.io/_posts/2017-05-26-Greedy-Algorithm-for-Multiway-Cut-in-Trees.markdown

 </span> the problem is reduced to the regular <i>Min-Cut</i> problem.
 For general graphs, any <span class="MathJax_Preview"><script type="math/tex">
 k>2
 </script>
 </span> makes the problem NP-Hard.
-However, there are efficient algorithms for <i>Multiway-Cut</i> in trees.
+However, there are efficient algorithms for <i>Multiway-Cut</i> in <b>trees</b>.
 A tree is a connected acyclic graph.
 It is easy to see that if our graph is a tree, any two vertices in it must be connected by exactly one path.
 Moreover, <span class="MathJax_Preview"><script type="math/tex">
 m=n-1
 </script>
 </span>.
-We will use those properties later when we will prove that the algorithm gives an optimal solutions.
+We will use these properties later when we prove that the algorithm gives an optimal solution.
 </div>
 <h1 class="Section">
 <a class="toc" name="toc-Section-2">2</a> Efficient Algorithm for <i>MC</i> in Trees